Kinect/tutorial/README.md

 # Tutorial
 Tutorial on the v2 Kinect platform

+Want to jump straight to the tutorial?
+Go to http://kinect.github.io/tutorial

 #Complete CodeBase
 This is the accompanying complete codebase and resulting app from the Kinect 2 tutorials.